sfzhang15/FaceBoxes/README.md

 ### Others

-1. We will reimplement the FaceBoxes with PyTorch.
+1. We reimplement the FaceBoxes with PyTorch as [FaceBoxes.PyTorch](https://github.com/zisianw/FaceBoxes.PyTorch).

 2. We will release a trained model of the imporved version of FaceBoxes, which jonitly performs face detection and alignment (5 landmarks).